Telescope Resources and More

 Astro-photography

-Astronomy Club of Asheville member Ken Westall gave this presentation at our December 2011 club meeting.
+Astronomy Club of Asheville member Ken Westall gave this presentation at the link below during our December 2011 club meeting.
 It covers the basics of CCD (charge-coupled device) astronomy imaging: the equipment, the proper set up, and the methods and techniques.
+Although it talks about CCD cameras, this presentation is also most useful for those using the newer CMOS cameras.

-Astronomy Club of Asheville member Ken Westall gave this presentation at our January 2014 club meeting.
+Astronomy Club of Asheville member Ken Westall gave this presentation at the link below during our January 2014 club meeting.
 It describes how he automated his CCD astronomy imaging so that he can now sleep while his telescope and camera are busy working through the night!
+Although it talks about CCD cameras, this presentation is also most useful for those using the newer CMOS cameras.

 Single-Exposure “Deepscape” Imaging

-The Sky & Telescope article, linked below, provides some very useful tips on how to capture striking photographs of deep-sky objects above landscapes in a single exposure.
+The Sky & Telescope article at this link, provides some very useful tips on how to capture striking photographs of deep-sky objects above landscapes in a single exposure.
 The author is a world-renowned nightscape photographer whose beautiful images are widely published.